 Construction insurance provides cover for risks encountered during the building or renovation process including fire, storm, impact, wind and water damage, malicious damage, theft including materials in the open air and Public Liability.
 The policy also provides cover for professional fees, demolition and removal of debris costs following a claim.

+You must check with your household insurer to determine if your policy still protects the existing structure during the period of the renovation or extension.
 You should advise your Household Insurer of the estimated cost of the work you will be carrying out and obtain confirmation in writing from your insurer if they agree to provide cover.
 We are NOT able to provide cover for your contents.

 Reducing your estimated construction cost to obtain a lower premium could cost you many thousands of dollars in the event of a major claim.
 We recommend you insure for the full replacement value to ensure your sum insured will be sufficient to provide enough money to pay a builder to rebuild after a claim.